Spacetrades/SpaceTrades/README.md

 	JS - Console.log's get grouped if possible into sections using //L// and //-L//

 ## Dependencies
 	accounts-facebook               1.0.4  Login service for Facebook accounts accounts-password               1.1.1  Password support for accounts
 	accounts-ui                     1.1.5  Simple templates to add login widgets to an app alanning:roles                  1.2.13  Role-based authorization
-	aldeed:autoform                        5.3.2  Easily create forms with automatic insert and update, and automatic reactive validation. aldeed:collection2                     2.3.2* Automatic validation of insert and update operations on the client and server. awatson1978:mousetrap                  1.5.2  Mousetrap packaged for Meteor
-	bozhao:accounts-instagram              0.2.0  Instagram account login for meteor ccorcos:clientside-image-manipulation  1.0.4  A clientside javascript library for manipulating images before uploading. chart:chart                            1.0.1-beta.4  Chart.js (official) - Responsive, simple, clean and interactive charts using HTML5 <canvas>
+	aldeed:autoform                 5.3.2  Easily create forms with automatic insert and update, and automatic reactive validation. aldeed:collection2              2.3.3  Automatic validation of insert and update operations on the client and server. bozhao:accounts-instagram       0.2.0  Instagram account login for meteor chart:chart                     1.0.1-beta.4  Chart.js (official) - Responsive, simple, clean and interactive charts using HTML5 <canvas>
 	coffeescript                    1.0.6  Javascript dialect with fewer braces and semicolons dburles:google-maps             1.1.1  Google Maps Javascript API v3 edgee:slingshot                 0.7.1  Directly post files to cloud storage services, such as AWS-S3. email                           1.0.6  Send email messages
-	ericksond:clndr                        0.0.1  Wrapper for clndr.js
-	fortawesome:fontawesome                4.3.0  Font Awesome (official): 500+ scalable vector icons, customizable via CSS, Retina friendly fourseven:scss                         1.2.3* Style with attitude and autoprefixer. francocatena:compass                   0.5.1  Stylesheet Authoring Environment that makes your website design simpler gadicohen:headers                      0.0.27  Access HTTP headers on both server and client http                                   1.1.0  Make HTTP calls to remote servers iron:router                            1.0.9  Routing specifically designed for Meteor jamgold:cropuploader                   0.0.3_3  Use slingshot to upload images to S3 and create thumbnails jeremy:snapsvg                         0.4.1_2  The JavaScript library for modern SVG graphics. http://snapsvg.io jquery                                 1.11.3_2  Manipulate the DOM using CSS selectors juliancwirko:s-alert                   2.4.1  Simple and fancy notifications / alerts / errors for Meteor kevohagan:sweetalert                   1.0.0  a beautiful replacement for javascript's alert() less                                   1.0.14  The dynamic stylesheet language
+	fortawesome:fontawesome         4.3.0  Font Awesome (official): 500+ scalable vector icons, customizable via CSS, Retina friendly fourseven:scss                  1.2.3* Style with attitude and autoprefixer. francocatena:compass            0.5.1  Stylesheet Authoring Environment that makes your website design simpler gadicohen:headers               0.0.27  Access HTTP headers on both server and client houston:admin                   2.0.3  A zero-config Meteor Admin
+	http                            1.1.0  Make HTTP calls to remote servers iron:router                     1.0.9  Routing specifically designed for Meteor jeremy:snapsvg                  0.4.1_2  The JavaScript library for modern SVG graphics. http://snapsvg.io jquery                          1.11.3_2  Manipulate the DOM using CSS selectors juliancwirko:s-alert            2.4.1  Simple and fancy notifications / alerts / errors for Meteor kevohagan:sweetalert            1.0.0  a beautiful replacement for javascript's alert() less                            1.0.14  The dynamic stylesheet language
 	lookback:seo                    1.1.0  Automatically add meta, OpenGraph and Twitter tags from your Iron Router routes. markdown                        1.0.4  Markdown-to-HTML processor
 	matthew:foundation5-sass        1.0.0  Foundation 5 with Sass support
-	mdg:camera                             1.1.4  Photos with one function call on desktop and mobile. mdg:geolocation                        1.0.3  Provides reactive geolocation on desktop and mobile. meteor-platform                        1.2.2  Include a standard set of Meteor packages in your app meteorhacks:kadira                     2.22.0* Performance Monitoring for Meteor
+	mdg:camera                      1.1.4  Photos with one function call on desktop and mobile. mdg:geolocation                 1.0.3  Provides reactive geolocation on desktop and mobile. meteor-platform                 1.2.2  Include a standard set of Meteor packages in your app meteorhacks:fast-render         2.7.1  Render your app before the DDP connection even comes alive - magic? meteorhacks:kadira              2.22.1  Performance Monitoring for Meteor
-	meteorhacks:npm                        1.4.0  Use npm modules with your Meteor App meteorhacks:search-source              1.3.1* Reactive Data Source for Search mike:mocha                             0.6.0* Run mocha tests in the browser mizzao:jquery-ui                       1.11.2* Simple lightweight pull-in for jQuery UI in Meteor mizzao:user-status                     0.6.5  User connection and idle state tracking for Meteor multiply:iron-router-progress          1.0.1  Progressbar for iron:router
+	meteorhacks:npm                 1.4.0  Use npm modules with your Meteor App meteorhacks:search-source       1.4.0  Reactive Data Source for Search mike:mocha                      0.6.2  Run mocha tests in the browser mizzao:jquery-ui                1.11.4  Simple lightweight pull-in for jQuery UI in Meteor mizzao:user-status              0.6.5  User connection and idle state tracking for Meteor multiply:iron-router-progress   1.0.1  Progressbar for iron:router
-	natestrauser:animate-css               3.2.6  Animate.css packaged for meteor
-	nemo64:bootstrap                       3.3.5_1* Highly configurable bootstrap integration.
+	nemo64:bootstrap                3.3.5_2  Highly configurable bootstrap integration.
 	npm-container                   1.1.0+ Contains all your npm dependencies peerlibrary:blaze-components    0.13.0  Reusable components for Blaze
 	percolatestudio:segment.io      3.0.0  Segment.io integration for Meteor (works on both client and server) at version 1.0.3 practicalmeteor:chai            2.1.0_1  The Chai Assertion Library, v2.1.0
 	raix:handlebar-helpers          0.2.4  Handlebar helpers
-	reactjs:react                          0.2.4  React rendering for Meteor apps richsilv:pikaday                       1.0.1  Pikaday JavaScript Datepicker for Meteor — lightweight, no dependencies, modular CSS ryanswapp:spectrum-colorpicker         0.0.1  A meteor wrapper for the spectrum colorpicker rzymek:fullcalendar                    2.3.1  Full-sized drag & drop event calendar (jQuery plugin) sacha:spin                             2.3.1  Simple spinner package for Meteor service-configuration                  1.0.4  Manage the configuration for third-party services tmeasday:publish-counts                0.4.0* Publish the count of a cursor, in real time todda00:friendly-slugs                 0.3.3  Generate URL friendly slugs from a field with auto-incrementation to ensure unique URLs. tomi:upload-jquery                     2.1.6* Client template for uploads using "jquery-file-upload" from blueimp tomi:upload-server                     1.2.5* Upload server for Meteor.
-Allows to save and serve files from arbitrary directory u2622:persistent-session               0.3.5* Persistently store Session data on the client underscore                             1.0.3  Collection of small helpers: _.map, _.each, ... yogiben:admin                          1.1.1* A complete admin dashboard solution
+	richsilv:pikaday                1.0.1  Pikaday JavaScript Datepicker for Meteor — lightweight, no dependencies, modular CSS ryanswapp:spectrum-colorpicker  0.0.1  A meteor wrapper for the spectrum colorpicker sacha:spin                      2.3.1  Simple spinner package for Meteor service-configuration           1.0.4  Manage the configuration for third-party services tmeasday:publish-counts         0.5.1  Publish the count of a cursor, in real time todda00:friendly-slugs          0.3.3  Generate URL friendly slugs from a field with auto-incrementation to ensure unique URLs. u2622:persistent-session        0.4.0* Persistently store Session data on the client underscore                      1.0.3  Collection of small helpers: _.map, _.each, ...